What is Fika, Anyway?

 Happily, both guesses were wrong.

-Fika, as it turns out, is something of a social institution in Sweden.
+Fika, as it turned out, is something of a social institution in Sweden.

 Pronounced fee-ka, the best explanation I’ve heard so far is that fika is a kind of “afternoon tea” half-remembered with a touch of romantic indulgence from England in the 1950s.

-Apparently fika can be both a noun (let’s have some fika) and a verb (let’s fika now…) but like those other delicious letters in the Swedish alphabet (an ö, an å and an ä for example) I’m still getting to grips with the whole thing.
+Apparently fika can be both a noun (let’s have some fika) and a verb (let’s fika now…) but like those other delicious letters in the Swedish alphabet (an ö, an å and an ä for example) sometimes a hint of mystery can still be a good thing.

 Fika often involves tea or coffee, with a cinnamon flavoured cake thrown in to melt away the cold outside.

-Here at the Saltsjobad Hotel in Ystad, our fika involved custard-based Princess Cake and a cup of hot Sweet Love.
+In Ystad, my first fika involved custard-based Princess Cake and a cup of hot Sweet Love.

 Not a bad introduction to a country.